 READ THE FULL BLOG HERE –First Dance Advice: 5 Ways To Add Confidence To Your First Dance

 Looking after yourself is hugely important at any time, both emotionally and physically, but is sometimes that can go awry while wedding planning.
-We get so focused on all the pretty things, we can de-prioritise our own wellbeing and in turn our mental health.
+We get so focused on all the pretty things, we can de-prioritise our own well-being and in turn our mental health.
 The power of the product can be amazing at times and help you through a difficult time.
-If you’re looking for products that could help de-stress you, make you a bit calmer and help you clear your mind check out this blogpost.
+If you’re looking for products that could help de-stress you, make you a bit calmer, and help you clear your mind check out this article.

 READ THE FULL BLOG HERE –Wedding Wellbeing – 6 Treats For Calm Wedding Planning

-Body confidence is a huge issue for many of us and this was something we are passionate about here at Magpie Wedding.
+Body confidence is a huge issue for many of us and this is something we are passionate about here at Magpie Wedding.
 It can severely affect our mental health.
-In this blogpost, Lina of Lina and Tom Photography talks about her real-life body confidence issues and how she overcame them
+In this blogpost, Lina of Lina and Tom Photography talks about her real-life body confidence issues and how she overcame them.

 “It’s a fact for us, women, in the 21st century that we are bombarded with imagery of perfect bodies, even in the wedding industry, and there is a temptation to feel we need to look perfect, the best we’ve ever looked on the wedding day.
 This is nothing new, everyone talks about it, but we still feel the need to be slim, toned, plucked, contoured and tanned, like our future spouses, are meeting us for the first time on Love Island.
 But here’s the thing, you know that person you’re marrying?
 They’ve seen you not looking your best, whatever that is.
 They’ve seen you dribbling over the pillow whilst in a deep sleep, last night’s makeup smudged down your cheek; on your wedding day you will look the best you’ve ever looked, even without all the extra primping, because true radiance comes from the inside.
 Yes, I know it’s cheesy but, in almost ten years of shooting weddings, I swear to you it’s true.
 Happiness is the best makeup of all.”